Atlantic City–Brigantine Connector: Planning

 Construction of the tunnel under the Westside neighborhood required the demolition of nine homes.

 Plans for the connector reemerged in 1995 following a proposal from real estate businessman and Mirage Resorts president Steve Wynn.
 The city of Atlantic City issued a request for proposals to developers interested in developing the H-Tract, a former landfill site in the Marina district.
-Wynn obtained the property from the city following his proposal to construct Le Jardin, a $1 billion casino resort.
+Wynn obtained the property from the city following his proposal to construct Le Jardin, a $1 billion casino hotel resort.
 He said he would only build if better road access was provided directly to the site, which prompted state officials to revive the connector plans.

 Governor Christine Todd Whitman created a transportation task force in September 1995 to consider options.
 It studied 11 alternative routes, including elevated highways, tunnels, and improvements to existing streets.
 In March 1996, the task force determined that the best alternative was the Westside Bypass route, which included a highway along the western shore of the city with a tunnel under the Westside neighborhood.
 Whitman formally adopted the task force's recommendation in July 1996, which ensured that the alternative would be built.